 These ad hoc bookings are largely informal: untaxed, unregulated and illegal.
 Transacting tends to be overhead-laden, risky and hard work.

 New online markets like AirBnB, Taskrabbit and Rentoid are opening up irregular work.
 But we need the “Sharing Economy’ to become more efficient, and legal.
 New technologies will be part of that.
 Supportive city, regional or national governments could be the catalyst.

 We are the UK’s Beyond Jobs programme.
-We have the core technology required.
-It has been funded by the UK government, but we are independent.
+We have core technology for legalised irregular economy markets.
+It has been funded by government, but we are independent.